stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 - HTTP response code 200 (OK) from the health check URL.
 - Successful connection to the specified TCP/UDP port.
 - Expected output from a script.
-- Healthy instances are included in the load balancer’s pool and continue to receive traffic.
+- Healthy instances are included in the load balancer's pool and continue to receive traffic.

 ### Unhealthy Instance:

 The instance is marked unhealthy if:
-- It doesn’t respond to the health check within the defined timeout period.
+- It doesn't respond to the health check within the defined timeout period.
-- It returns an HTTP status code like 500 (Internal Server Error) or doesn’t return a 200 OK.
+- It returns an HTTP status code like 500 (Internal Server Error) or doesn't return a 200 OK.
 - The port being checked is not reachable.
 - It fails custom health check criteria (e.g., a failed database connection or insufficient resources).
-- Unhealthy instances are excluded from the load balancer’s pool until they pass the health checks again.
+- Unhealthy instances are excluded from the load balancer's pool until they pass the health checks again.

 # How to SSH into an instance